Close

 Phase: Pain

 What you need to know: It’s normal to feel pain and negative emotions in a breakup.
+However, we should focus on healing instead of lashing out at others.
 Take time for yourself — time can help the hurt.
 Talking to someone can also help you process your emotions.
+Military OneSource also offers free, confidential non-medical counseling to help you navigate the phases of a breakup.
+Call 800-342-9647 to connect with a Military OneSource consultant or to learn more.

 Phase: Distraction

-What to watch for: It’s common in this phase to try to distract yourself with destructive, impulsive behaviors and risk-taking — for example, drinking heavily, making unnecessary extreme purchases, obsessively working out, or engaging in risky, extreme sports or activities. (“After all, what do I have to lose?”)
+What to watch for: It’s common in this phase to try to distract yourself with destructive, impulsive behaviors and risk-taking — for example, drinking heavily, making unnecessary extreme purchases, obsessively working out or engaging in risky, extreme sports or activities.

 Phase: Stepping out